Can You really use Google Maps for Marine Navigation?

 Unfortunately, I couldn’t find the English version (I speak Russian fluently) but even using Google Translator; you be able to understand the main idea.
 It looks really cool free soft for PC; the MAC version has not been found.

 Together with OpenCPN.

-From the first sight, this technique could look rather complicated but if you are savvy computer user and knowledgeable in nautical charts then after little training and exercises you could reach decent results.
+From first sight, this technique could look rather complicated but if you are a savvy computer user and knowledgeable in nautical charts then after little training and exercises you could reach decent results.